+1.1.1 Features

-1.1.1 Security
+Security

 - Let's not kid ourselves this tool is all about giving people access to running SQL in production.
 So if that makes you nervous (and it should) you've been warned.
 Explorer makes an effort to not allow terrible things to happen, but be careful!
-It's recommended you setup read-only roles for each of your database connections and only use these particular connections for your queries through the EXPLORER\CONNECTIONS setting. - Explorer supports two different permission checks for users of the tool.
-Users passing the EXPLORER\PERMISSION\CHANGE test can create, edit, delete, and execute queries.
-Users who do not pass this test but pass the EXPLORER\PERMISSION\VIEW test can only execute queries.
+It's recommended you setup read-only roles for each of your database connections and only use these particular connections for your queries through the EXPLORER_CONNECTIONS setting. - Explorer supports two different permission checks for users of the tool.
+Users passing the EXPLORER_PERMISSION_CHANGE test can create, edit, delete, and execute queries.
+Users who do not pass this test but pass the EXPLORER_PERMISSION_VIEW test can only execute queries.
 Other users cannot access any part of Explorer.
-Both permission groups are set to is\staff by default and can be overridden in your settings file. - Enforces a SQL blacklist so destructive queries don't get executed (delete, drop, alter, update etc).
-This is not bulletproof and it's recommended that you instead configure a read-only database role, but when not possible the blacklist provides reasonable protection.
+Both permission groups are set to is_staff by default and can be overridden in your settings file. - Enforces a SQL blacklist so destructive queries don't get executed (delete, drop, alter, update etc).
+This is not a substitute for using a readonly connection but is better than nothing for certain use cases where a readonly connection may not be available.

-1.1.2 Easy to get started
+Easy to get started

 - Built on Django's ORM, so works with Postgresql, Mysql, and Sqlite.
-And, between you and me, it works fine on RedShift as well. - · Small number of dependencies. - Just want to get in and write some ad-hoc queries?
+And, between you and me, it works fine on RedShift as well. - Small number of dependencies. - Just want to get in and write some ad-hoc queries?
 Go nuts with the Playground area.